Skip to content

 image_20.png

-This will freeze code execution at that location and interfere with your coding.
-If you have accidentally highlighted a number blue, simply click on the number again and the blue highlight will disappear, unfreezing execution of the code.
+This will add a breakpoint to the script, pausing code execution at that location, and probably messing with your coding.
+If you have accidentally highlighted a number blue, simply click on the number again and the blue highlight will disappear, resuming normal execution of the code.
+You can also accidentally add a breakpoint with the key-combination command-\ on a Mac.
+So watch out for that.

 Debugging controls

-If you a line number highlighted and execute the code block.
-You will enter debugging mode, which means that you manually have to advance the execution yourself.
+If you have a line number highlighted and execute the code block, you will enter debugging mode, which means that you manually have to advance the execution yourself.

 In the Live Editor tool strip, there are three buttons you can press: Continue, Step, Stop